NYUDataBootcamp/Book/pandas-input.md

 Note that we've done them all at once.  `df.mean()`, for example, computes the means of all the variables in one line.
 Ditto the others.

+Notice how pandas was smart and only tried to do compute these statistics for columns with numerical data (e.g. it skipped over the `name` column).
+This -- pandas doing intelligent things so our code "just works" -- is a theme we'll see many times over the coming weeks.

-**Plotting.**  We have a number of methods available that plot dataframes.
+**Plotting.**  We have a number of methods available that plot DataFrames.
 The most basic is the `plot()` method, which plots all of the variables against the index.
 Try this and see what it looks like:

 ```python
 df.plot()